jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 - `img_width`: The expected width of the image.
 - `img_height`: The expected height of the image.
 - `should_resize`: A boolean indicating whether the image should be resized.
-- `resize_method`: The type of resizing method to be used.
+- `resize_method`: The type of resizing method to use.
-- `num_channels`: The expected number of channels in the first image.
+- `num_channels`: The expected number of channels in the image.
 - `user_specified_num_channels`: A boolean indicating whether the user has specified the number of channels.
 - `standardize_image`: A string specifying whether to standardize the image with imagenet1k specifications.